 Vaucluse Tourism Highlights

 You’ve wandered the halls of the Pope’s Palace, taken a selfie on the Pont d’Avignon, and enjoyed a lavender sorbet in the Place de l’Horloge – maybe now you feel refreshed enough to continue your cultural explorations in a more contemplative mode.
-Why not head off to one of the city’s museums, especially now that, since the end of April, entry is free?
+Why not head off to one of the free city’s museums ?

 Petit Palais Museum